mhviraf/LiquPy/Readme.md

     - Multivariate Adaptive Regression Splines (MARS) (Goh et al. 2014) *Read below

+### What is not verified yet?
-* Use of the following functions is not recommended since their results differ from what is given in their original papers:
+Use of the following functions is not recommended since their results differ from what is given in their original papers:
-Please note it does not mean the models are incorrect**.
+Please note it does not mean the models are incorrect.
 However, we were unable to replicate them in this library and therefore would not recommend them.
   - under "lateralspreads/spt_based.py":
     - Baziar2013()
     - Goh()

-** If you found bugs please report it to massoud.hosseinali@utah.edu

-## Dependencies:
+### Dependencies:
 Install the following Python dependencies before using these codes:
  - numpy (http://www.numpy.org/)
  - pandas (https://pandas.pydata.org/)